templado/documentation/README.md

 Templado\Engine\XPathSelector to define the Selector using XPath syntax.
 If you aren't familiar with this syntax you can find a nice explanation [here](https://www.w3schools.com/xml/xpath_syntax.asp)

-So in our example above, we instantiate a new XPathSelector using the syntax to select all elements with that contain the "property" attribute.
+So in our example above, we instantiate a new XPathSelector using the syntax to select all elements that contain any of the four RDFa attributes.
+As you can see, we have a private array containing the four attributes, and then use PHP's "implode" method to create the selector string.
+And we return that.

-Internally, the "apply" method is called with each element (*node*) that matches your selector.
-So in this method simply remove it.
-We reference the node, then select it's parent, and use the "removeChild" method to remove this very node.
+Internally, the "apply" method is called with each element (*node*) that matches the selector.
+We make sure that what was passed in is actually a DOMElement, and if so, we loop through the list of attributes and delete them.

 It is easy enough to write a Transformation, but it is even easier to put it to use.